The Evolution of NPB Pitching - An Analysis of Velocity, Breaking Balls, and Specialization

 The Era of Complete-Game Aces

 From NPB's early years through the 1980s, the ideal pitcher was the 'complete-game ace.'
 Masaichi Kaneda recorded 365 career complete games, and Kazuhisa Inao threw 42 complete games in 1961 alone, as starting pitchers were expected to finish what they started.
-Pitchers in the 1960s routinely threw over 300 innings per season, an unthinkable workload by modern standards.
+Pitchers in the 1960s routinely threw over 300 innings per season, an unthinkable workload by later standards.
 Pitchers of this era competed through control and breaking ball precision rather than velocity, with sliders and curveballs as their primary weapons.
 The decline in complete games began in the 1990s as bullpen specialization gradually took hold.

 The Establishment of Specialization and the Rise of Closers

 From the late 1990s through the 2000s, pitching specialization was firmly established in NPB.
 The division of roles among starters, middle relievers, and closers became clearly defined, with the importance of closers increasing dramatically.
 Kazuhiro Sasaki earned the nickname 'Daimajin' with the Yokohama BayStars, repeatedly breaking save records.
-Hitoki Iwase established a world record of 407 career saves, proving the value of the closer role.
+Hitoki Iwase established the all-time NPB record of 407 career saves, proving the value of the closer role.
 With specialization established, complete games by starters plummeted, and by the 2020s, some seasons saw single-digit complete games across entire leagues.
 Meanwhile, the injury risk from overuse of middle relievers has emerged as a new challenge.

 The Acceleration of Pitch Velocity